vidakovicmilos/watchhub_e-commerce_platform_backend_project/README.md

 1. Start the application in production mode:

-   npm run start
+   `npm run start`

 2. Start the application in development mode (with hot reload):

-   npm run start:dev
+   `npm run start:dev`

-The application will be available at: http://localhost:3000
+The application will be available at: http://localhost:3333

----

-## Project Structure

-src/
-├─ modules/ # Application modules (users, products, orders, etc.)
-├─ prisma/ # Prisma schema and migrations
-├─ main.ts # Entry point
-└─ ...

 ---